AdamSobieski/Narratology/Content/CSVAI.md

 2. functionalities could be declared and described
    1. as envisioned, there would be default functionalities for table-groups, tables, and so forth, e.g., functionalities for conversationally selecting and navigating through data visualizations and functionalities from relational algebra and data-querying languages.
-   2. custom functionalities might involve using the [Function Ontology](https://fno.io/), perhaps mapping functions with semantic classes for table-groups, tables, columns, rows, and cells.
+   2. custom functionalities could involve usage of the [MCP Tool Schema](https://modelcontextprotocol.io/specification/2025-06-18/schema#tool) or the [Function Ontology](https://fno.io/), perhaps mapping functions with semantic classes for table-groups, tables, columns, rows, and cells.
       1. custom functionalities could be defined for multiple backends.

 ## Loading Data into Model Context Protocol Servers